encode/django-rest-framework/docs/api-guide/viewsets-routers.md

 Typically we wouldn't do this, but would instead register the viewset with a router, and allow the urlconf to be automatically generated.

+There are two main advantages of using a `ViewSet` class over using a `View` class.

+* Repeated logic can be combined into a single class.
+In the above example, we only need to specify the `queryset` once, and it'll be used across multiple views.
+* By using routers, we no longer need to deal with wiring up the URL conf ourselves.

+Both of these come with a trade-off.
+Using regular views and URL confs is more explicit and gives you more control.
+ViewSets are helpful if you want to get up and running quickly, or when you have a large API and you want to enforce a consistent URL configuration throughout.

 # API Reference

 ## ViewSet